sitbon/magg/readme.md

 ## What is Magg?

-MAGG is a meta-MCP server that acts as a central hub for managing multiple MCP servers.
+Magg is a meta-MCP server that acts as a central hub for managing multiple MCP servers.
 It provides tools that allow LLMs to:

 - Search for new MCP servers and discover setup instructions
 - Add and configure MCP servers dynamically